-Article 17 - Legal Entity under Public Law (LEPL) - Centre for Electoral System Development, Reform, and Training a) support electoral reforms;
+Article 17 - Legal Entity under Public Law (LEPL) - Centre for Electoral System Development, Reform, and Training

 1. The Centre for Electoral System Development, Reform, and Training ('the Training Centre') is a legal entity under public law established on the basis of the Election Code.
 Powers of the Training Centre shall be defined in the legislation of Georgia and the regulations of the Training Centre.